ENGLISH VOCABULARY FOR HUMAN RESOURCES

 - Does the candidate’s professional experience look suitable for the job?

-It can be useful to summarise information about a candidate using common phrases
+It can be useful to summarize information about a candidate using common phrases

 |Noun (+ preposition)||with a verb or verb + infinitive||with a noun|